modernweb-dev/rocket/CONTRIBUTING.md

 ## Preparing Your Local Environment for Development

-Now that you have cloned the repository, ensure you have [yarn](https://classic.yarnpkg.com/lang/en/) installed run the following commands to set up the development environment.
+Now that you have cloned the repository, ensure you have [yarn](https://classic.yarnpkg.com/lang/en/) installed, then run the following commands to set up the development environment.

 ```sh
 yarn install